-Upon request, certain information is made available to the public by the Office of the Registrar, Franklin 100, (812) 855-0121.
+Upon request, certain information is made available to the public by the Office of the Registrar, Student Central on Union, 408 N. Union Street, (812) 855-0121.

 Release of Information in Student Records

 An implicit and justifiable assumption of trust is placed in the School of Journalism as custodian of personal data submitted by students entering the school or generated during their enrollment.
 This mutual relationship of trust between the school and the individual student requires that such data be held in confidence.